ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+absolute path because it begins with a leading '/'.
+It also starts at the home directory
  <!-- Answer Ends Here -->

  2. Given: